p2k3m/NovaPDFReader/README.md

 the `baselineprofile` module.

 1. Boot a physical device or emulator running API 32+ with hardware acceleration enabled.
+   Always rerun baseline and macrobenchmark jobs on the exact same hardware profile and system image (API level, RAM, and CPU) so performance comparisons remain deterministic.
 2. Install the debug build once so shared test fixtures are staged:

    ```bash